 \section{Related Work}

-\parabf{Preemptive scheduling.} Many solutions for job scheduling in datacenters use preemptive scheduling.
-PDQ~\cite{flowpreempt}, pFabric~\cite{alizadeh2013pfabric}, Varys~\cite{chowdhury2014efficient}, and PIAS~\cite{bai2015information} use preemptive flow scheduling to minimize flow completion time.
-Shinjuku~\cite{kaffes2019shinjuku}, Shenango\cite{ousterhout2019shenango}, and Caladan~\cite{fried2020caladan} focus on latency-sensitive datacenter workloads, which use fine-grained preemption and resource reallocation to optimize for microsecond-scale tail latency.
-As for DL workloads, Tiresias~\cite{gu2019tiresias} uses MLFQ to optimize JCT for distributed DL training jobs.
-Pipeswitch\cite{bai2020pipeswitch} and REEF\cite{preemptionInference} provide efficient GPU preemption to run both latency-critical and best-effort DL tasks to achieve both real-time and work conserving on GPU.
-By contrast, \sysname targets a new scenario, LLM inference serving, and is semi information-agnostic.
+\paraf{Preemptive scheduling.} Many solutions for job scheduling in datacenters use preemptive scheduling.
+Many networked systems~\cite{flowpreempt, alizadeh2013pfabric, chowdhury2014efficient, bai2015information} use preemptive flow scheduling to minimize flow completion time.
+Many schedulers for latency-sensitive datacenter workloads, such as Shinjuku~\cite{kaffes2019shinjuku}, Shenango~\cite{ousterhout2019shenango}, and Caladan~\cite{fried2020caladan}, also use fine-grained preemption and resource reallocation to optimize microsecond-scale tail latency.
+As for DL workloads, Tiresias~\cite{gu2019tiresias} uses MLFQ to optimize job completion time for distributed DL training jobs.
+Pipeswitch\cite{bai2020pipeswitch} and REEF\cite{preemptionInference} provide efficient GPU preemption to run both latency-critical and best-effort DL tasks on the same GPU.
+Different from them, \sysname targets a new scenario, LLM inference serving.

-\parabf{Inference serving.} TensorFlow Serving~\cite{olston2017tensorflow} and Triton Inference Server~\cite{nvidiatriton} are production-grade inference serving systems, which are widely used in industry.
-They serve as an abstraction above the execution engines and lack model-specific optimizations.
-Clipper~\cite{crankshaw2017clipper}, Clockwork~\cite{gujarati2020serving}, and Shepherd~\cite{zhangshepherd} focus on serving relatively small models like ResNet in a cluster and support latency-aware provision to maximize the overall goodput.
-INFaaS~\cite{infaas} proposes a model-less serving paradigm to automate the model selection, deployment, and serving process.
-There are also serving systems that incorporate domain-specific knowledge, such as Nexus~\cite{shen2019nexus} which targets DNN-based video analysis, and Inferline~\cite{crankshaw2020inferline} which optimizes the serving pipeline that consists of multiple models.
-Recently, several serving systems are proposed to optimize Transformer-based LLMs~\cite{fang2021turbotransformers, li2023mpcformer, li2023alpaserve, yu2022orca}.
-Orca~\cite{yu2022orca} is the state-of-the-art solution that considers the autoregressive generation pattern of LLMs.
-However, its FCFS policy suffers from head-of-line blocking which we address in this paper.
+\parabf{Inference serving.} Many traditional model serving systems~\cite{olston2017tensorflow, nvidiatriton, crankshaw2017clipper, gujarati2020serving, zhangshepherd} only focus on serving relatively small models in a cluster without awareness of characteristics of LLMs.
+Recently, several serving systems are proposed to optimize Transformer-based LLMs~\cite{fang2021turbotransformers, li2023mpcformer, li2023alpaserve, yu2022orca, vtc}.
+Orca~\cite{yu2022orca} and vLLM~\cite{vllm} considers the autoregressive generation pattern of LLMs.
+However, due to their FCFS policy, they suffer from severe head-of-line blocking problem. \revisioneurosys{VTC~\cite{vtc} focus on the fairness of LLM serving but does not consider the preemption scenario.
+Splitwise~\cite{patel2024splitwise} and DistServe~\cite{zhong2024distserve} disaggregates the prefill and decoding phase to eliminate the interference between them and thus optimize execution latency.
+LoongServe~\cite{wu2024loongserve} uses elastic sequence parallelism to dynamically set degree of parallelism for different requests at different phases.
+These systems are orthogonal to \sysname.}